walterfreeman/ast101/syllabus.md

 *(The following is specific to my classes)*

 Events of equal solemnity to major religious observances, occurring on inflexible dates, will be given the same deference as religious observances.
 This includes weddings and commitment ceremonies of immediate family members, funerals, caregiving duties for sick family members, other family emergencies or singularly-important events, job interviews, and the like.

-Participation in political or social activism occurring on inflexible dates or in response to ongoing circumstances – attending a demonstration, canvassing for a campaign, or the like – will be given this same deference.
+Participation in political or social activism occurring on inflexible dates or in response to ongoing circumstances – attending a demonstration, canvassing for a campaign, serving as a poll worker, or the like – will be given this same deference.

 If you must miss your lab because of a solemn observance, social or political activism, illness or injury, or academic conflict, please discuss this with your group and arrange to attend at a different time that week.

-If you miss a large quiz for such a reason, then you can demonstrate proficiency on that material on a subsequent quiz date, as usual.
+If you miss an exam for such a reason, then we will arrange an alternate opportunity for you to demonstrate proficiency on that material.